microsoft/FluidFramework/packages/tools/devtools/devtools-browser-extension/docs/Publish-Instructions.md

 ### Copy-pastable information for the publishing portals

 The following blurbs can be copy-pasted into the publishing portals to update details about the extension / add context for the browser teams to do their review.

+Note: this document should be considered the "source of truth" for what we use in the browser store portals for the browser stores.
+This way, we can be sure that our content is consistent between the stores.
+If you wish to update any of the details in the portal, please update the contents here first, and make a PR with the changes.
+_Then_ make the corresponding updates in the browser store portals.

 #### Extension Description